 Use the template provided on the CARS (https://CPRITGrants.org).
-Provide a listing of all CPRIT-funded projects of the PD and the Co-PD, regardless of their connection to this application.
+Provide a listing of all projects funded by the CPRIT Prevention program for the PD and the Co-PD, regardless of their connection to this application.

 4.4.13 Budget and Justification